mayfan/maynara.com/src/pages/index.md

 ---
 templateKey: index-page
 title: May Fanucci - UX/Product Designer
+heading: >-
-heading: 'I''m May, a UX/Product Designer based in London'
+  I'm May, a UX/Product Designer & Problem Solver helping real companies implement real solutions
 row:
   - backgroundColor: FFFFFF
     column:
       - content: '![May - UX/Product Designer](/img/may.png)'
       - content: >-
+          My philosophy is to iterate and recommend based on a project’s unique requirements.
+To provide design that stands the tests of time and technology.

+          Whether your team’s work style is waterfall or agile-based, I’m able to effortlessly switch between either methodology.

           **Everyone has a story to tell and here is why design and I go well together.** I'm May, a passionate Product Designer based in London with over nine years’ experience in the Creative Industry.
 Prior to my